Sulaiman-Dem/Sulaiman-Dem.github.io/README.md

 ## About me

+What separates me from other programmers is the ability to take a complex system/code and explain it in terms everyone can understand.
+I am a U.S. citizen authorized to work in the United States and eager to contribute my skills to your team.
 I am a CUNY York College graduate looking for a full-time job in data science/AI/Machine learning or similar fields.
 Since, the future is all about technology, and no one can deny that.
-We, humans, can only progress as a race when we advance our knowledge of our surroundings, but the only way to make that easier is to use technology.
-This is why I am interested in joining the AI enhancement because it is something that is always a learning experience.
+This is why I am interested in joining AI enhancement; it is something that is always a learning experience.
 Every new project you do or finish provides you with a unique experience that improves your knowledge further for future innovations.
-What separates me from other programmers is the ability to take a complex system/code and explain it in terms that everyone can understand, which most programmers with many years of experience lack.
-If I know how to use the tools I can teach them to others.

 I finished doing a data science fellowship at CUNY Tech Prep to get more experience in analysis and big data so I can work with AI.

-Eventually, I want to get a job in data science/AI/machine learning and work with a team to face the question of how could we leverage AI into our everyday lives.
+Eventually, I want to get a job in data science/AI/machine learning and work with a team to explore how we could leverage AI into our everyday lives

 ## EDUCATION